capactio/capact/och-content/README.md

 # Hub

-The directory contains representation of the OCH repository content.
+The directory contains a representation of the OCH repository content.

 The Hub contains the following groups:
 - [`core`](./core) - Contains OCH metadata with configuration and core manifests, such as Interfaces or Types.